Backcasting… almost as easy as saying ABCD

 Backcasting is a term first coined by John Robinson in 1982.
 It is a planning method that starts with defining a desirable future and then works backwards to identify policies and programs that will connect that specified future to the present.

 It is illustrated by the following picture, that was made by The Natural Step.
-The Natural Step is an organisation that helps organisations to move strategically toward sustainability.
+The Natural Step is an organization that helps organizations to move strategically toward sustainability.
 They have developed the ABCD method.
 We have translated their ABCD method to a wider application in business.
 This will enable you to start backcasting and start planning for the future!

 B. Baseline Assessment

 We now have to define where we stand compared to where we want to be.
 How does our current portfolio look like?
 Which future projects do we have right now?
-What is going well and what is not?
+What's going well and what's not?
 What is our current business model?
 Which technologies do we need to explore if we want to reach that final state?
 What kind of markets do we need to enter?
 And what should we stop doing?
 Basically, we adopt a strategic portfolio management approach leading to a clear innovation scope.

 C. Creative Solutions

 Now that we have identified where we are heading and have defined the boundaries of the sandbox we want to play in, we can start ideating.
 This can be done in various ways.
 A good starting point is to tap into the potential of your employees.
 It is proven that most successfull innovations come from your employees, not from the board level!
 If we don't have the knowledge ourselves, we will have to start working with other companies.